ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

    repository that they use for development.
 This is where they push their work on a daily basis.
 It is also the point of collaboration with other Developers when working on a single user story.
-3. When code is complete the Developer organizes his code into a presentable, consumable form and creates a
+3. When code is complete, the Developer organizes his code into a presentable, consumable form and creates a
    [Pull Request](https://help.github.com/articles/using-pull-requests)
    against Canonical.
 If multiple Developers are involved in a single User Story, one of the Developers pulls all the related code into a single branch and creates the pull request.
-4. Another team member accepts the pull request, assigns it to himself, then reviews, compiles and tests the code related to that pull request.
+4. Another team member accepts the pull request, assigns it to himself, then reviews, compiles, and tests the code related to that pull request.
-5. If any stage of the review fails then the reviewer lets the original Developer know in the pull request comments and waits until the Developer address the changes.
+5. If any stage of the review fails, then the reviewer lets the original Developer know in the pull request comments and waits until the Developer address the changes.
 6. When the reviewer and Developer have agreed that the code is